fortis/jetbrains-sublime-theme/README.md

 3. Go to `Preferences | Editor | Colors & Fonts` and select `Sublime Theme`.

+## I also highly recommend
+- FiraCode font https://github.com/tonsky/FiraCode with programming ligatures
-🍒 I also highly recommend https://github.com/tonsky/FiraCode font and 🗺 code minimap https://github.com/Vektah/CodeGlance similar to the one in Sublime
+- Code minimap https://github.com/Vektah/CodeGlance similar to the one in Sublime

 ### Screenshots
 ## PHP